Get started by searching below:

 3. File the Florida nursing home lawsuit: Your lawyer files the required paperwork with the proper court and within your case’s set deadlines.

-4. Settlement negotiations: Your nursing home abuse lawyer will work to secure the highest compensation amount without you having to go to court.
+4. Settlement negotiations: Your nursing home abuse lawyer works to secure the highest compensation amount without you having to go to court.

-5. Court trial: If a fair settlement isn’t reached, your lawyer will take your case to court to continue fighting for your family at trial.
+5. Court trial: In the rare event a fair settlement isn’t reached, your lawyer can take your case to court to continue fighting for your family at trial.

 If you are considering filing a Florida nursing home abuse lawsuit, a knowledgeable attorney can guide you through each step and help you get the best possible outcome for your family.